 As early as the 7th century, some Slavs settled along the coast of the Baltic Sea, which was then called the Slavic Sea.
 The Celtic and Germanic remnants in this area were sent to Slavonia.
 Where the Oder flows into the Baltic Sea is a large island with many lakes - Rügen.
 Here the Slavic tribe of the Rana lived for centuries.
-At the northernmost tip of the island, protected by defensive ramparts and steep chalk cliffs, was the capital Arkona and the temple of the god Svantovít.
+At the northernmost tip of the island, protected by defensive ramparts and steep chalk cliffs, was the capital of Arkona and the temple of the god Svantovít.

 The painting depicts the autumn festivities of Svantovít.
 The priests thanked this god for the rich harvest and prophesied things to come.
 Arkona was to the Slavs what Delphi once was to the ancient world.
 To the right, a procession led by a high priest exits the temple.
 Ahead of him, he carries a bull, a symbol of the power that will be sacrificed.
 On a sunny afternoon, people are rejoicing, singing and dancing, only the mother with her child on her lap - in the lower centre of the painting - is sombre, perhaps anticipating how bleak the future of the tribe of the Ranas will be.